 - Having unpacked all the fuel-bed components proceed with placing the rear matrix centrally and to the rear of the burner tray ensuring that it touches the ceramic fire-back. - Place the middle matrix onto the burner board so that it keys into the triangular depression on the board (see Figure 24). - 3.
 Insert the front fuel spike between the board and the front of the metal tray (see Figure 24). - 4.
-Insert the J & E pebbles onto the spikes and place the A & B pebbles on the middle matrix ensuring the same orientation as shown in Figure 25. - 5.
-Proceed with laying the rest of the pebbles in accordance with Figure 26 to Figure 29. - It is recommended that the pebbles be left alone once the desired flame pattern has been achieved.
+Insert the J & E pebbles centrally onto the spikes and place the A & B pebbles on the middle matrix ensuring the same orientation as shown in Figure 25. - 5.
+Proceed with laying the rest of the pebbles in accordance with Figure 26 to Figure 29. - After the appliance has been allowed to warm up, small adjustments (using a small pair of tongs) may be made to the top layer to achieve the desired flame picture. - 7.
+It is recommended that the pebbles be left alone once the desired flame pattern has been achieved.
 Constant moving of the pebbles causes the pebbles to disintegrate and/or cause discolouration.